Span Pointer Networks for Non-Autoregressive Task-Oriented Semantic Parsing: Introduction

 \section{Introduction}

-Task-oriented conversational assistants typically first employ semantic parsers to map utterances to frames \cite{gupta2018semantic, decoupled, rongali2020don, hemphill1990atis, coucke2018snips}.
-Due to performance constraints in real-world deployments, recent work in task-oriented semantic parsing has shifted towards building seq2seq, non-autoregressive parsers optimized for both quality and latency \cite{nar_semantic_parsing, Zhu2020DontPI}.
+Task-oriented conversational assistants typically first employ semantic parsers to map utterances to frames \cite{hemphill1990atis,coucke2018snips,gupta2018semantic,rongali2020don,decoupled}.
+Due to performance constraints in real-world deployments, recent work in task-oriented semantic parsing has shifted towards building seq2seq, non-autoregressive parsers optimized for both quality and latency \cite{Zhu2020DontPI,nar_semantic_parsing}.
 These models enforce strong independence assumptions during decoding, allowing frame components (e.g., ontology and utterance tokens) to be generated in parallel.
 However, the application of off-the-shelf, non-autoregressive algorithms to task-oriented semantic parsing is not trivial, often leading to brittle implementations with sub-optimal, opinionated components \cite{nar_semantic_parsing}.

-One popular family of seq2seq, non-autoregressive, task-oriented parsers is based on the mask-predict algorithm \cite{ghazvininejad2019maskpredict}, which operates in three steps: (1) an \textbf{encoder} consumes an utterance $x$; (2) a \textbf{length module} predicts the frame's length $|y|$ and generates $|y|\: \times$ \texttt{[MASK]} tokens; (3) a \textbf{decoder} imputes the appropriate ontology (e.g., intents and slots) and utterance tokens for each \texttt{[MASK]} token.
+One popular family of seq2seq, non-autoregressive, task-oriented parsers is based on the mask-predict algorithm \cite{ghazvininejad2019maskpredict}, which operates in three steps: encoding, length prediction, and decoding.
 Unlike machine translation, task-oriented semantic parsing does not benefit much from iterative refinement; therefore, frames are typically generated in one step.
 However, this increases the burden of upstream components, namely placing a major bottleneck on the length prediction module.
 Therefore, even off-by-one length errors can change the syntactic and semantic characteristics of resulting frames.

 In this work, we create \textbf{span pointer networks} which model a seq2seq, non-autoregressive parsing task centered around span prediction as opposed to text generation.
 Figure \ref{fig:span_pointer_model} illustrates an application of our model; when parsing the utterance ``message I'll be there at 6pm'', our model produces span endpoints \texttt{[1, 5]} as opposed to exact text ``I'll be there at 6pm'' in the appropriate leaf slot.
 As a result, our length module implicitly predicts the syntax of a frame (i.e., how many intents and slots does the utterance have?) and the decoder resolves leaf arguments with span endpoints (i.e., what utterance spans should be included in the frame?).
 This additionally creates a parallel among our approach and coarse-to-fine \cite{Dong2018CoarsetoFineDF} modeling as our length predictor predicts a general structure that our decoder further refines.
 Despite this shift in behavior, our approach is largely compatible with the typical mask-predict methodology, as we largely modify the frame representation and model architecture to be span-based.